-Warning: Immediately report any brake system problem to the nearest Prevost or Prevostapproved service center, or to your company.
+Immediately report any brake system problem to the nearest Prevost or Prevost-approved service center.

-Warning: Do not "fan" or "pump" the brake pedal.
+Do not "fan" or "pump" the brake pedal.
 This practice does not increase brake system effectiveness but rather reduces system air pressure thereby causing reduced braking effectiveness.

-Caution: "Riding" the brake by resting one's foot on the brake pedal when not braking can cause abnormally high brake temperature, can damage and cause premature wear of brake components and reduce brake effectiveness.
+"Riding" the brake by resting one's foot on the brake pedal when not braking can cause abnormally high brake temperature, can damage and cause premature wear of brake components and reduce brake effectiveness.